hhcho/sfgwas/README.md

 We also provide `stop.sh` for terminating the jobs launched by `run_example.sh`.

-### Output
+### Output format

 Once SF-GWAS finishes, it generates `assoc.txt` in the output directory specified in the configuration.
 This file includes the Pearson correlation coefficient for each variant passing the quality control filters.
 Binary vector indicating the inclusion of each variant in the final output is specified in `gkeep.txt` in the cache directory.

+## Plotting the results

-We have included a Python script `scripts/plotResults.py` to create a Manhattan plot as provided in our manuscript.
+We included a Python script `scripts/plotResults.py` to create a Manhattan plot as provided in our manuscript.

 ## Contact for questions